iterorganization/imas-python/README.md

-# PyMAS
+# IMASPy

-PyMAS is (yet another) pure-python library to handle arbitrarily nested data structures.
-PyMAS is designed for, but not necessarily bound to, interacting with Interface Data Structures (IDSs) as defined by the Integrated Modelling & Analysis Suite (IMAS) Data Model.
+IMASPy is (yet another) pure-python library to handle arbitrarily nested data structures.
+IMASPy is designed for, but not necessarily bound to, interacting with Interface Data Structures (IDSs) as defined by the Integrated Modelling & Analysis Suite (IMAS) Data Model.